 Varies.

 The Detailed Record page lists information about each EBSCO ebook.
-The "Concurrent User Level", which is the last metadata field listed directly above the Table of Contents, describes the user license for each title.
-The most common EBSCO ebook licenses are for 1 user or Unlimited.
+The first field under the Permissions section indicates how many user licenses are currently available.
 Below is an example of an EBSCO ebook that can only be accessed by 1 person at a time.

 MAYBE.
-The best ebooks for required classroom use are those that can be permanently accessed by VCU Libraries with unlimited licensing.
+The best ebooks for required classroom use are those that can be perpetually accessed by VCU Libraries with unlimited licensing.
 The following EBSCO ebooks meet this criteria:

 Please note that many of the books in the "EBSCO Ebooks" collection have 1-user licenses and are not unlimited.
 We do not recommend books with 1-user licenses for use as course content even with small classes, due to the inability to guarantee access to all in the class.
 At the most, these may be considered for recommended (and not required) classroom use, although such use is still not suggested.

 Some EBSCO ebooks with 1-user licenses can be upgraded to Unlimited licenses.
-If instructors are interested in a book that is currently available on EBSCO, please ask them to submit a purchase request form to see if VCU Libraries can purchase a permanent, unlimited copy of the ebook for their course or visit the VIVA Faculty Ebook Portal to see in an unlimited user version is available from VIVA.
+If instructors are interested in a book that is currently available on EBSCO, please ask them to submit a purchase request form to see if VCU Libraries can purchase a perpetual, unlimited copy of the ebook for their course.

 More information on this topic is available at our Library Ebooks as Course Materials research guide.